raiane-oliveira/huddle-landing-page-introduction/README.md

 ### What I learned

-I learned more about responsive design and how to apply it in practice.
+I learned about responsive design and how to apply it in practice.
 I learned to deal more with SVG images.
 In addition, I trained some basic syntax and functionalities of the Sass preprocessor.

 ## Author